-- vii.
-(Challenge) Analyze the sums from the previous part to get O(n). - 4.
-Tying into our learning about QuickSort, we will discuss one of the most ubiquitious sorting algorithms in use today: internet search engine sorting algorithms, particularly Google's PageRank.
+- (a) Create and analyze a recurrence relation for the runtime of this algorithm if ChoosePivot somehow always chooses the pivot to be the median element the array, and the array is originally size n. - (b) Create and analyze a recurrence relation for the runtime of this algorithm if ChoosePivot somehow always chooses the pivot to be the smallest element the array, and the array is originally size n. - 4.
+Tying into our learning about QuickSort, we will discuss the societal consequences of one of the most ubiquitous sorting algorithms in use today: internet search engine sorting algorithms, particularly Google's PageRank algorithm that sorts websites based on what you type into the search bar.
 (Google Search does not use QuickSort!
 This is a thematic rather than literal tie-in.)
 People rarely go beyond the first page of search results, so the way the Google sorts and prioritizes results has a large effect on the type of information users are exposed to.

 Note: the following pieces discuss racist and sexual images/text, but do not contain explicit content.

+Please watch/read at least one of the following:

-Either watch Dr. Safiya Noble's Ted Talk or read her piece in TIME (or both!).
-Write a brief response/reflection on at least some of the following questions.
-We will discuss in class.
+- Dr. Safiya Noble's Ted Talk - Dr. Safiya Noble's TIME article

+Write a brief response/reflection on at least some of the following questions, and be prepared to share your thoughts in class.